sofiawallq/awesome_aussies/README.md

 # Awesome Aussies

-Awesome Aussies is a website targeting an audience that's thinking about adding a new family member in form of a dog - and are looking for some general knowledge about this particular breed to figure out if it's the right breed for them.
-The websites purpose is not to encourage anybody to buy the dog, but to provide some help in making the decision and is supposed to simply function as a place of knowledge.
-It doesn’t target the user who already own this type of dog, but acts as a support for the curious potential owner.
+Awesome Aussies is a website targeting an audience that's thinking about adding a new family member in form of a dog, and are looking for some general knowledge about this particular breed.
+The websites purpose is not to convince anybody to buy this breed, but to provide some helpful information and function as a place of knowledge to help with the decision-making.
+It doesn’t target the user who already own this type of dog but acts as a support for the curious potential owner.
 Hopefully it will provide some understanding to whether this is the dog for them – or absolutely not the dog for them.

 ![printscreen responsive web page](assets/images_readme/responsivness.jpg)